stack-dhruv/mental-health-meme-classification/README.md

   - Compared to the paper's reported metrics (**Macro F1 Score**: `62.99%`, **Weighted F1 Score**: `63.06%`), the model's performance is lower, highlighting the need for further optimization to match or exceed the baseline results.

+  - Additionally, we have included two extra classes, **Irritability** and **Unknown Anxiety**, which were not present in the paper.
+This may have contributed to the differences in performance metrics.

 - A training loss vs. epochs graph is available for visualization:
   ![Training Loss vs Epochs](src/anxiety/output/ocr_bert/output.png)